GET INVOLVED

 With a legacy gift to Note-Able Music Therapy Services, you are ensuring your long-term impact on enriching the lives of those who would otherwise not have access to musical avenues for expression.

-We would be honored to talk with your about your options for planned giving.
+We would be honored to talk with you about your options for planned giving.
 Please contact us at mail@nmtsreno.org to start this important conversation, or call our office at 775-324-5521.

 Legacy Giving Options